khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 21. Choose (16) to start EVM processes.
-If it fails, choose () to restart the appliance
 22. Once Red Hat CloudForms is installed, you can log in and perform administration tasks.
-23. Log in to Red Hat CloudForms for the first time after installing by:
+23. Log in to Red Hat CloudForms for the first time after installing:
-24. Navigate to the URL for the login screen. (https://xx.xx.xx.xx on the virtual machine instance)
+-	Navigate to the URL for the login screen. (https://xx.xx.xx.xx on the virtual machine instance)

-25. Enter the default credentials (Username: admin | Password: smartvm) for the initial login.
+-	Enter the default credentials (Username: admin | Password: smartvm) for the initial login.
-26. Click Login.
+-	Click Login.
-27. Navigate to the URL for the login screen. (https://xx.xx.xx.xx on the virtual machine instance)
+-	Navigate to the URL for the login screen. (https://xx.xx.xx.xx on the virtual machine instance)
-28. Click Update Password beneath the Username and Password text fields.
+-	Click Update Password beneath the Username and Password text fields.
-29. Enter your current Username and Password in the text fields.
+-	Enter your current Username and Password in the text fields.
-30. Input a new password in the New Password field.
+-	Input a new password in the New Password field.
-31. Repeat your new password in the Verify Password field.
+-	Repeat your new password in the Verify Password field.
-32. Click Login.
+-	Click Login.
-33. To Add an Azure Cloud Provider:
+24. Add an Azure Cloud Provider:
 -	Navigate to Compute → Clouds → Providers.
 -	Click (Configuration), then click (Add a New Cloud Provider).
 -	Enter a Name for the provider.
 -	From the Type list, select Azure.
 -	Select a region from the Region list.
 One provider will be created for the selected region.